 We are being represented by Skadden, Arps, Slate, Meagher & Flom LLP with respect to certain legal matters as to United States federal securities and New York State law, by Maples and Calder (Hong Kong) LLP with respect to legal matters of Cayman Islands law, and by King & Wood Mallesons with respect to legal matters of PRC law.
-The underwriters are being represented by Kirkland & Ellis International LLP with respect to certain legal matters as to United States federal securities and New York State law, and by Jingtian & Gongcheng with respect to legal matters of PRC law.
-The validity of the ordinary shares represented by the ADSs offered in this offering will be passed upon for us by Skadden, Arps, Slate, Meagher & Flom LLP and for the underwriters by Kirkland & Ellis International LLP.
+The underwriters are being represented by Kirkland & Ellis International LLP and Latham & Watkins LLP with respect to certain legal matters as to United States federal securities and New York State law, and by Jingtian & Gongcheng with respect to legal matters of PRC law.
+The validity of the debt securities offered in this offering will be passed upon for us by Skadden, Arps, Slate, Meagher & Flom LLP and for the underwriters by Kirkland & Ellis International LLP and Latham & Watkins LLP.
 Skadden, Arps, Slate, Meagher & Flom LLP may rely upon Maples and Calder (Hong Kong) LLP with respect to matters governed by Cayman Islands law and King & Wood Mallesons with respect to matters governed by PRC law.
-Kirkland & Ellis International LLP may rely upon Jingtian & Gongcheng with respect to matters governed by PRC law.
+Kirkland & Ellis International LLP and Latham & Watkins LLP may rely upon Jingtian & Gongcheng with respect to matters governed by PRC law.